veillette/opticsTextbook/content/Chap07Lasers/Lasers.md

 - Understand what transverse modes are and how they can be prevented.
 ```

 In the early 1950s a new source of microwave radiation, **the maser**, was invented by C.H.
 Townes in the USA and A.M.
 Prokhorov and N.G.
 Basov in the USSR.
 Maser stands for "Microwave Amplification by Stimulated Emission of Radiation".
 In 1958, A.L.
-Schawlow and Townes formulated the physical constraint to realise a similar device for visible light.
+Schawlow and Townes formulated the physical constraint to realize a similar device for visible light.
 This resulted in 1960 in the first optical maser by T.H.
 Maiman in the USA.
 This device was since then called **L**ight **A**mplification by **S**timulated **E**mission of **R**adiation or **laser**.
 It has revolutionised science and engineering and has many applications, e.g.
 - bar code readers,